Lanikai Beach, Oahu: BEST In Hawaii!

 The best time to snorkel Lanikai Beach is early morning, when the water is the clearest; later in the day, trade winds tend to chop up the water, decreasing underwater visibility.

-On a good day, you’ll see schools of colorful reef fish like butterflyfish, parrotfish, angelfish, triggerfish (including the humuhumunukunukuapua’a, Hawaii’s state fish) and Moorish idols.
+On a good day, you’ll see schools of colorful reef fish like butterflyfish, parrotfish, angelfish, triggerfish (including the humuhumunukunukuapuaโa, Hawaii’s state fish) and Moorish idols.

 Lanikai Beach has no facilities or rentals, make sure you pick up your snorkeling gear in Kailua.

-4. Swim at Lanikai Beach
+4. Lanikai Beach Swimming

 Is Lanikai Beach swimmable?
 Absolutely!